Sharmila ChatterjeeAcademic Head, Enterprise Management Track

 Franchises; Marketing channels; Sales and sales processes; Trust-based marketingBiography

-Sharmila C. Chatterjee is a Senior Lecturer in Marketing at the MIT Sloan School of Management.
+Sharmila C. Chatterjee is a Senior Lecturer in Marketing and the Academic Head for the Enterprise Management Track at the MIT Sloan School of Management.

-Chatterjee holds a Masters in Marketing Science from the Birla Institute of Technology and Science, Pilani, and a PhD in marketing from the Wharton School, University of Pennsylvania.
+Chatterjee graduated from the Birla Institute of Technology and Science (BITS), Pilani, Rajasthan, India, and worked briefly in Faridabad, India before earning her PhD in marketing from the Wharton School, University of Pennsylvania.

 Web Site: http://sharmila.scripts.mit.edu/Publications